JezuzLizard/Cut-Tranzit-Locations/README.md

 Remove all other locations from ui_zm_mapstartlocation to load that map.

-For Plutonium custom match separate each line with a comma and paste them all in at once.
+For Plutonium custom match separate each line with a semicolon and paste them all in at once.

+Example:
+ui_zm_mapstartlocation "diner";ui_gametype "zstandard";ui_mapname "zm_transit";mapname "zm_transit";g_gametype "zstandard";ui_zm_gamemodegroup "zsurvival";map "zm_transit"

+If you want to do a coop on the new version of Plutonium T6 you can set all the dvars in except the map dvar while in a Town lobby.
+Change the dvar values to match the gametype or location you want.